ArunHub/Q-A/react int.md

+#### Learnings :
+When you update setstate and then did something in setstate callback then this callback will be invoked after didupdate only.
+**Refer** - react.development file for more info

+## What is react ?
+- It is a library which has set of functions and methods to build some parts of application.

+- Framework is a collection or set of libraries, prematured application(not complete) which fulfills the requirement of application.
+It is followed by its own terms, structures and guidelines.

+- MVC into MVP application ?
+MV(W) whatever Angular

+- MVC - V-> extending HTML vocabulary
+    - custom tags in html ? custom html elements
+    - web component development
+    - component is a part of whole application then can reusable anywhere inside the app.

+### Why React ?
+- Example -> 10 projects with different technology, dotnet, java,angular,mvc, mvp then want a common functionality which is reusable.
+Will you use angular in all apps?
+No.
+Can use React as library and use in all projects.

+- Virtual scroller --> Angular
+- virtual Dom --> React

 ### Design principles

 important to us that you can add functionality to a component without causing rippling changes throughout the codebase.